 - Part 1: We will start out at a fifty-thousand-foot view by exploring cultural values, stereotypes, and the socialization process relative to where you live.
 This affects how you see yourself, and what you choose to value.

 - Part 2: Next, we will dive into the heart of assortment theory by exploring how our values affect the people we attract.

-- Part 3: Here, we will explore different ways to develop your dating niche and attract women you’ll love.
+- Part 3: Here, we will explore different ways to develop your dating niche and attract people you’ll love.

-- Part 4: I’ll teach you how use demographics to find your ideal woman.
+- Part 4: I’ll teach you how use demographics to find your ideal partner.